sywuaa/S-MART/README.md

 [SMART](https://smart-aa.herokuapp.com/#/)

-MapMyPath is full-stack web application clone of INDIEGOGO, created using Ruby on Rails on the backend with a PostgreSQL database and React.js with a Redux architectural framework on the frontend.
+S-Mart is full-stack web application clone of INDIEGOGO, created using Ruby on Rails on the backend with a PostgreSQL database and React.js with a Redux architectural framework on the frontend.
 Users are able to start funding campaigns or make contributions to campaigns they desire.
-Users can also receive perks from making contributions to campaisngs.
+(Because of academic purposes, no payment is accepted) Users can also receive perks from making contributions to campaigns.
+(No actual perks is being purchased).

 ## Features & Implementation